Convolution Bounds on Quantile Aggregation: Numerical illustration

+In Table \ref{table6}, we numerically check the performance of the bound \eqref{eq:main1pr} against RA in more detail.

 Concerning performance, Figure \ref{fig:bound_p} (right panel) and Table \ref{table6} both indicate that the convolution bound and RA have a similar value for most cases.
-We discuss in three aspects.
-First, the true value of $\sup_{\nu \in \Lambda(\boldsymbol \mu) }q_0^+(\nu)$ is only available in cases with monotone densities.
-According to Theorem \ref{th:qa-4}, the true value equals to the convolution bound.
+We discuss three aspects.
+First, we emphasize again that the true value of $\sup_{\nu \in \Lambda(\boldsymbol \mu) }q_0^+(\nu)$ is generally unavailable.
+It is available in cases with monotone densities, where the true value equals to the convolution bound according to Theorem \ref{th:qa-4}.
 It is the case of Figure \ref{fig:bound_p} and the first model in Table \ref{table6}.
 Second, if the true value of $\sup_{\nu \in \Lambda(\boldsymbol \mu) }q_0^+(\nu)$ is unknown, then we can use the (upper) convolution bound together with the lower bound provided by the RA to approximately target the true value.
-As shown in the second model of in Table \ref{table6}, the difference between two bounds is quite small and we can approximately know the true value.
+As shown in the second model of in Table \ref{table6}, the difference between the two bounds is quite small and we can approximately know the true value.
 Third, we show that in some cases RA does not perform well while the convolution bound provides a sharp result; see Example \ref{ex:RA_not_sharp}.